MediaComem/comem-archidep/ex/git-clone-deployment.md

 lines of `index.php` with the same configuration as for the previous exercise (`BASE_URL`, `DB_USER`, `DB_PASS`, etc).

-Go into the cloned repository on the server and edit `index.php` with `nano`, or edit it on your machine and overwrite it with FileZilla, as you prefer.
+Go into the cloned repository on the server and edit `index.php` with nano or Vim, or edit it on your machine and overwrite it with FileZilla, as you prefer.
 Make sure the configuration is appropriate to your server's environment.